(1) This section applies in relation to the authentication of a document or information sent or supplied by a person to a company.

 (2) A document or information sent or supplied in hard copy form is sufficiently authenticated if it is signed by the person sending or supplying it.

 (3) A document or information sent or supplied in electronic form is sufficiently authenticated—

 (a) if the identity of the sender is confirmed in a manner specified by the company, or

-(b) where no such manner has been specified by the company, if the communication contains or is accompanied by a
+(b) where no such manner has been specified by the company, if the communication contains or is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.